CCBF Quick Facts and Tips

 • Permanent and flexible funding for municipal infrastructure from the Government of Canada

-• Can be invested across 18 project categories
+• 18 eligible project categories

-• $26.2 billion administered across the country between 2014 and 2023
+• $26.2 billion administered across Canada between 2014 and 2023

 What are the main objectives of the CCBF?